Guide

 Cost and ROI of interactive avatars

 An interactive avatar in the project model starts at a base licence from €500/month per location, plus a one-time setup effort per location and individually priced modules.
 If you want to start without a project, you begin with the self-service product Cosmo from €40/month (free for 14 days).
-For savings banks, the base licence of KIM 3.0 is from €649/month per location — a rate negotiated with Finanz Informatik.
+The range is deliberately open at the top: with the intensity of use, the feature scope and above all the demonstrable return on investment, the sensible price range grows too — an avatar that completes more cases end to end and creates measurably more value also carries a larger investment.

 Whether that investment pays off depends less on the list price than on the levers behind it: shorter waiting times, relief for reception and staff, 24/7 availability, multilingual service without extra translation and staffing costs, and reusable templates that make every follow-up location cheaper.
 This guide explains what the costs are made of and how to gauge the ROI for your own case.